Thursday, November 21, 2013

 Nice useless pips under the 16, 19, 26 and 29 Brainiac.

-So what I decide I really want is to be able to find a d30 like the one I originally had.
+So what I decided I really want is to be able to find a d30 like the one I originally had.
 It's pretty beat up so I'd like to have a new one or one like new even though it still rolls better than the two newest ones I've acquired.
 Then I get word from my friend Jim that there is a d30 like the one I want in with a bag of other used dice for three dollars.
 I'm still not sure what kind of dice some of those are, but the d30 is exactly like my old d30 except for the colour and much better condition.
 What great luck.

 I don't know if these are GameScience or Armory, but they don't wear as well as any other GameScience dice I own so I'm going to assume they are Armory.
-The bigger ones I am lead to believe are Koplow.
+The bigger ones I am led to believe are Koplow.
 Besides those three, I can't find any other companies or styles of d30, but I'll keep looking.

-My two styles compared to a GameScience d20.
+My two styles compared to a GameScience d20

 Sunday, May 5, 2013